Social Sector Trials

 The Ministry of Social Development (MSD) is the lead agency for the Social Sector Trials with the ministries of Health, Education, Justice and the New Zealand Police.
 They are working together to implement the trials in partnership with communities.
 The trial leads from the community meet the CEOs and lead Ministers each month.

 Each trial is an innovative way to support the achievement of Better Public Services goals and targets.
 Each trial also supports key Government strategies for improving education results for all children and young people.

 Sixteen trial locations natiowide

-Current Social Sector Trials are in Kawerau, Te Kuiti, Tokoroa, Taumarunui, Levin and Gore.
-These have been in place since 1 March 2011 and have been extended to 30 June 2014.
+These trials have been extended until 30 June 2014.
 This allows time to build on the results of those trials.

 - Waikato District

 - Wairarapa (Masterton District, South Wairarapa District, Carterton District)

 - Porirua City